Chinese Car Brands

 GAC Group Logo

-Guangzhou Automobile Group, better known as GAC Group, produces foreign-made cars for sale in the PRC domestic market.
+Guangzhou Automobile Group, or GAC Group, produces foreign-made cars for sale in the PRC domestic market.
 It cooperates with Toyota, Mitsubishi, Isuzu, Honda and Fiat.
-In addition to joint ventures, it has several subsidiaries that manufacture cars under its own brands.
-The best known of these are the Aion electric crossovers and sedans and the Gonow SUVs and commercial vehicles.
+In addition to joint ventures, it has several subsidiaries that manufacture cars under its brands.
+The best-known are the Aion electric crossovers and sedans, Gonow SUVs, and commercial vehicles.

 Geely